Ch. 6 Education

 Feminist Perspective

-The feminist perspective focus on gender inequalities in society.
+The feminist perspective focuses on gender inequalities in society.

 Colley found that despite all social changes in recent decades, traditional definitions of masculinity and femininity are still widespread.